getify/You-Dont-Know-JS/async & performance/apB.md

 ### Reactive Sequences

-With that crazy brief summary of observables (and RP/FRP) as our inspiration/motivation, I will now illustrate an adaptation of a small subset of "reactive observables", which I call "reactive sequences".
+With that crazy brief summary of observables (and F/RP) as our inspiration and motivation, I will now illustrate an adaptation of a small subset of "reactive observables", which I call "reactive sequences".

 First, let's start with how to create an "observable", using an *asynquence* plugin utility called `react`: